 Those with one to four years of experience at the company can expect to make approximately $41K per year on average.
 For those with five to nine years of experience, average earnings amount to $43K annually.
 When we consider tenure, a substantial portion of employees (35 percent) have been working for 10-19 years and make approximately $43K per year on average.

 Certifications and Degrees

-United Cerebral Palsy (UCP)'s employees are largely female (the female-to-male ratio is more than 3 to 1).
+United Cerebral Palsy (UCP)'s employees who participated in the survey are more likely to be female — the female-to-male ratio is more than 3 to 1.

 Benefits and Perks

 Those seeking to set aside retirement funds can rely on several savings options such as a 403(b) plan and a 401(k) plan.
 A fair number of workers report having health insurance, and a majority of workers report having dental coverage.
 The list of perks also includes a casual working environment, life insurance, tuition reimbursement, and a subsidized cell phone.